 Same with the all the outlaw outfits you can unlock and wear to blend in with a bounty target's gang.
-Again, with high enough fame, they will address John by name, yet they don't mind him walking about within their turf as long as he wears their gang's clothing.
+Again, with high enough fame, they will address John by name, yet they don't mind him walking about within their turf as long as he's wearing their gang's clothing.

 Pet the Dog: Several pop up, but most notably your encounters with the Ross family in the Epilogue makes it fairly clear that Ross wasn't entirely evil.

 Played literally with Rufus.
 After spending weeks - months, even - being chased by cougars and carving his way through packs of wolves, it seems that even John Marston's best friend is his faithful pet hound.

 Pistol-Whipping: John does this if you get close to an enemy and he doesn't initiate a instant kill animation.